rintala/dbtek/labs/lab1/README.md

 ## TASK 3: Triggers
 - Trigger function and tests of trigger in file: lab1_task3.sql
 - Continue working from own private copy of Booktown
-- Writing and setting a trigger (in plpsql)
+- Writing and setting a trigger (in plpgsql)
-    - Functioning so that whenever a new shipment is recorded => the stocck is automatically decreased accordingly
+    - Functioning so that whenever a new shipment is recorded => the stock is automatically decreased accordingly
     - If no stock is available, prompt error message 'No stock to ship'